byrokrat/giroapp/UPDATING.md

 * Added `delete-attribute` command
 * Added the `import-xml-mandate` command, replaces import xml using `import`
 * Added support for inspecting and editing imported xml mandate data
+* Added support for configuring xml import using ini-settings and plugins

 ## Beta-7